XimenaPTM/XimenaPTM/README.md

 - 🔭 &nbsp; I have just finished a Data Analyst bootcamp and I am ready to put all the knowledge I have acquired into practice.

-- 🎓 &nbsp; Studyed Sociology, a máster degree in Antropology ans a mçaster degree in Education.
+- 🎓 &nbsp; Studyed Sociology, a master degree in Antropology ans a master degree in Education.

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+- 🌱 &nbsp; Learning about Power BI, MongoDB.

 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.

 <h3>🛠 Tech Stack</h3>

 - 💻 &nbsp; Python | MySQL | Tableau
 - 🔧 &nbsp; Git

 <h3>🛠 To Learn</h3>

 - 📊 &nbsp; Power BI
 - 🛢 &nbsp; MongoDB